 [h,g,d]=ifir(6,'high',[.12 .14],[.001 .01]); H = dsp.FIRFilter('Numerator',h); G = dsp.FIRFilter('Numerator',g); b1 = cascade(H,G); % Branch 1 b2 = dsp.FIRFilter('Numerator',d); % Branch 2 Hoverall = freqz(b1) + freqz(b2); % Overall wideband highpass plot(linspace(0,1,length(Hoverall)),20*log10(abs(Hoverall))) xlabel('Normalized frequency (\times \pi) rad/s') ylabel('Magnitude (dB)') title('Overall Filter'); grid on

 This example shows how to use

-fdesign.highpass to design a lowpass and a wideband highpass filter.
-After designing the filters, use
+fdesign.lowpass to design a cascade of lowpass filters.
+After designing the filter, use

 fvtool to plot the response curve.

 fpass = 0.2; fstop = 0.24; d1 = fdesign.lowpass(fpass, fstop); lowpassCascade = design(d1,'ifir','Systemobject',true); fvtool(lowpassCascade)

 Usage notes and limitations:

 All inputs must be constant.
 Expressions or variables are allowed if their values do not change.